 Benefits and risks of cranioplasty

-Cranioplasty offer both cosmetic and medical benefits.
+Cranioplasty offers both cosmetic and medical benefits.
 For people who have a noticeable skull defect, cranioplasty reshapes the head to restore a natural appearance.
 In cases where a cranial defect leaves the brain vulnerable to damage, a cranioplasty provides the brain protection.
 Cranioplasty may also improve headaches or certain neurological impairments in some people.

 Very rare complications of cranioplasty surgery include infection, nerve damage, brain damage, seizures and blood clots.
 The risks and benefits of your surgery will be discussed thoroughly prior to the procedure.